WebDataRocks/pivot-flutter/README.md

-# WebDataRocks Pivot Table & Charts integration with Flutter
+# WebDataRocks Pivot Table integration with Flutter
 Website: [www.webdatarocks.com](https://www.webdatarocks.com/)
-## WebDataRocks Pivot Table & Charts
+## WebDataRocks Pivot Table

 WebDataRocks Pivot is a powerful JavaScript tool for interactive web reporting.
-It allows you to visualize and analyze data from JSON, CSV, SQL, NoSQL, Elasticsearch, and OLAP data sources quickly and conveniently.
+It allows you to visualize and analyze data from JSON and CSV quickly and conveniently.
 WebDataRocks is designed to integrate seamlessly with any client-side framework and can be easily embedded into your application.

 This repository holds the source code for a simple [Flutter](https://flutter.dev/) and WebDataRocks Pivot Table & Charts project.